WebizenAI/devdocs/GuideForDevelopers.md

 #### RWW based 'server interface'

 The concept of RWW has various names, and the webizen systems are not the same as any of them; but, it is very similar.
-Effectively, there's an RDF based back-end, that HTML/JS/CSS apps (historically using the RDFlib.js libraries or similar) used in addition to [[WebID-TLS]] or [[WebID-OIDC]] to support AUTH and then via [[Web Access Control (WAC)]] - ACLs.
+Effectively, there's an RDF based back-end, that HTML/JS/CSS apps (historically using the RDFlib.js libraries or similar) used in addition to [[WebID-TLS]] or [[WebID-OIDC]] to support AUTH and then via [[WebAccessControl(WAC)]] - ACLs.
 This basic logic remains, however the ontologies are being changed; and there is a great deal of consideration going into whether and/or how, an API can be provided for Apps, in a way that depends upon a JSON based datafeed rather than more complex RDF based alternatives.

 #### General Implication
 There's basically an RWW based HTTP interface that's supporting ACLd CRUD.